zeruhur/loner/en/AP15_mech_requiem.md

 ### Transformed Landscapes

-The relentless advancements in mech technology and the sustained periods of warfare have dramatically altered the natural and urban landscapes in the world of "Mech Requiem."
+The relentless advancements in mech technology and the sustained periods of warfare have dramatically altered the natural and urban landscapes in the world of _Mech Requiem_.
 These changes have created unique environments and battlefields, each with its own set of challenges and strategic considerations.

 #### Urban Ruins